Question...?: Background and release

-Production and music
+Composition

-Swift wrote and produced "Question...?" with Antonoff, who programmed the track and recorded it at Rough Customer Studio, Brooklyn, and Electric Lady Studios, New York City.
-Antonoff played the Juno 6 and the Mellotron, and he provided background vocals.
-The track features various drum players: Dominik Rivinius, whose performance was recorded by Ken Lewis at Neon Wave Studio, Pirmasens, Germany; Evan Smith, who recorded his performance at Pleasure Hill Recording, Portland, Maine; and Sean Hutchinson, who recorded his performance at Hutchinson Sound, Brooklyn.
-Serban Ghenea, assisted by Bryce Bordone, mixed "Question...?" at MixStar Studio, Virginia Beach, Virginia, and Randy Merrill mastered it at Sterling Sound, Edgewater, New Jersey.
+Music

-"Question...?" is 3 minutes and 30 seconds long.
-It is a minimalist electropop and synth-pop song whose verses are driven by subdued synths and drum machine beats that critics describe as sharp and crisp.
-From the second refrain, the beats become louder.
-The final refrain contains sounds of a crowd cheering, credited to Antonoff, Antonoff's sister Rachel, Swift's brother Austin, and the actor Dylan O'Brien.
-The track begins with a vocal sample of the lyric "I remember", taken from the track "Out of the Woods" from Swift's 2014 album 1989.
-This sample usage won "Favorite Use of a Sample" at the 2023 iHeartRadio Music Awards.
+Swift wrote "Question...?" with Antonoff.
+At 3 minutes and 30 seconds long, "Question...?" is a minimalist electropop and synth-pop song.
+Set over a tempo of 109 beats per minute, it begins with a filtered drum machine pattern and a vocal sample of the lyric "I remember" from Swift's 2014 song "Out of the Woods" from her album 1989.
+Its verses are driven by subdued Juno-6 synth chords, clipped drum machine beats, and a distant layer of synths.
+Critics describe the drum sounds as sharp and crisp.
+From the second refrain, which starts at 1:50, the drums and synths become louder.
+In the bridge, Swift's vocals are processed with a harmonizer and a vocoder.
+The final refrain contains sounds of a crowd cheering, credited to Antonoff, his sister Rachel, Swift's brother Austin, and the actor Dylan O'Brien.

 Lyrics and interpretations

 In "Question...?", Swift's narrator ruminates on a relationship that ended bitterly.
 The song depicts the narrator as a "good girl" and her ex-lover as a "sad boy"; they met in a big city and both made bad decisions.
 In the refrain, the narrator confronts the ex-lover with multiple questions about their past behaviors, such as not staying the night with her and not fighting hard enough to keep her when he still had a chance ("Did you leave her house in the middle of the night?
 Did you wish you'd put up more of a fight when she said it was too much?").
 She ultimately asks the ex-lover if he is still attracted to her ("Do you wish you could still touch her?").
 According to Rob Sheffield of Rolling Stone, Swift's narrator "wishes she didn't already know the answers".
 Towards the conclusion, the narrator mocks her ex-lover's new girlfriend ("And what's that that I heard, that you're still with her, that's nice/ I'm sure that's what's suitable/ And right"), with Swift's vocals featuring heavier digital manipulation and the production becoming more intense with louder beats, pronounced synth tones, and dense echoing effects, which symbolize how the memories are distorted in the narrator's mind.